SuaveIO/suave/README.md

 ## Chat Room

-We have a chat room in case you feel like chatting a bit a bit.
+We have a chat room in case you feel like chatting a bit.

 [![Chat Room](https://badges.gitter.im/SuaveIO/suave.png)](https://gitter.im/SuaveIO/suave)